jkcshea/ivmte/vignettes/ivmte.md

     formula refers to the unobservable latent variable in the selection equation.
--   `ivlike` indicates the regressions to be run to create moments to which the model is fit.
+-   `ivlike` indicates the regressions to be run to create moments to which the model is fit when using a moment-based approach for estimation.
+The user can instead pass the `outcome` parameter, which indicates the name of the outcome variable of the model, to use a regression-based approach for estimation.
 -   `propensity` specifies a model for the propensity score.

-This is what happens when the code above is run:
+When the above code is run, estimation is performed by matching the moments implied by `ivlike` and the following output is returned.

 ``` r
 results <- ivmte(data = AE,